 What will you learn?

-Interaction Engineering is a pragmatic and applied approach to the research field of Human-Computer Interaction (HCI).
+Human-Computer Interaction Research is a pragmatic and applied approach to the research field of HCI.
 The main goal is to find novel methods for human-computer interaction by including touch, gesture, posture, facial and bodily actions.
 We use novel methods to make the interaction more intuitive, immersive, enjoyable, natural or efficient.
-This includes the development of prototypes and the evaluation of these prototypes, both objectively (measurable aspects) and subjectively (user feedback), usually in a comparison against a conventional system or in a comparison between variants.
+This includes the development of prototypes and the evaluation of these prototypes, both objectively (measurable aspects) and subjectively (user feedback), usually in comparison against a conventional system or in a comparison between variants.
+We also consider artificial intelligence both as a driver for interpreting input as well as a system to interact with.

 We will discuss the following research areas: